-When cold weather is eminent, go into action before freezing temperatures hit.
+When cold weather and freezing are eminent, go into action before freezing temperatures hit.

 1. Close foundation vents around home.